 - There are also specific laws formulated in favor of employees under the ‘Justice, safety and the law’.
 Some laws concentrate on the protection of worker’s rights.
 The MoHRE has implemented a set of policies and programmes adopted to make a positive change in the labour market.
 This is aimed at reducing inequalities and increasing transparency in the workplace.
 There are further rules and conventions developed to increase the protection of workers against abuse at the workplace.

 - The MoHRE have launched awareness campaigns to educate workers about their rights and various laws against offences that exist in the workplace.

 - Your Voice – This section is a personalized category, where you can voice your opinions and suggestions on how to improve workplace conditions.

 IMMEDIATE SOLUTIONS TO DISPUTES AT WORKPLACE IN THE PRIVATE SECTOR

 - For immediate help, if an employee needs to file a complaint against any offence at the workplace, he/she can contact the MoHRE on a 24-hour toll-free number, 80060.

-- The government has established offices in the courts that aim to provide legal support to the workers in dispute, and various labor care units are set up across UAE to provide protection for the workers’ rights.
+- The government has established offices in the courts that aim to provide legal support to the workers in dispute, and various labour care units are set up across the UAE to protect the workers’ rights.

-At HHS lawyers we represent clients throughout United Arab Emirates in all aspects of labor and employment.
-We have a team of expert dealing with employment laws.
+At HHS lawyers we represent clients throughout the United Arab Emirates in all aspects of labor and employment.
+We have a team of experts dealing with employment laws.
 We always seek to make the legal process as clear and easy as possible.
-For further consultation regarding labor and employment cases contact us now.
+For further consultation regarding labour and employment cases contact us now.